rajatsingla/pygment-and-highlightjs/README.md

-# pygment-and-highlightjs
+# pygments-and-highlightjs
-Compare the output of pygment and highlightjs, side by side
+Compare the output of pygments and highlightjs, side by side

 Using python server for pygments -> https://rajat.pythonanywhere.com/?language=python&text=%22whatever%22